Becky Kelly Piano Lessons

-Fine motor control: can isolate the fingers individually on a keyboard, playing one key at a time with each finger
+Can isolate the fingers individually on a keyboard, playing one key at a time

 Can sustain attention to an age appropriate academic subject, such as coloring, for 20 minutes

-Has some interest in the piano!
-Piano isn't the only instrument on which to begin music lessons.
+Has an interest in the piano!
 A child should have a genuine desire for the instrument they study.
 For beginning musicianship, piano is one of the best!

 The Profound Impacts

 "Everyday listening skills are stronger in musically-trained children than in those without music training.
 Significantly, listening skills are closely tied to the ability to: perceive speech in a noisy background, pay attention, and keep sounds in memory."

 Strait, D.L. and N. Kraus, Biological impact of auditory expertise across the life-span: musicians as a model of auditory learning.
 Hearing Research, 2013